Impeachment chaos: Pols can’t agree on whether or not they’ve launched process to oust Trump

 Pelosi has opposed impeaching Trump, as it could end up backfiring against Democrats heading into the 2020 elections.

-Collins cited the impeachment investigations of Presidents Richard Nixon and Bill Clinton, as well as congressional rules, to support his argument that only a vote from the full House can permit the Judiciary Committee to begin an impeachment investigation.
+Collins cited the investigations of Presidents Richard Nixon and Bill Clinton, as well as congressional rules, to support his argument that only a vote from the full House can permit the Judiciary Committee to begin an impeachment investigation.

 But University of Texas Law Professor Steve Vladeck said that the House's formal approval of an impeachment investigation is not the only way to go about it.